 4. Reebok Floatride Run Fast Pro

-The Reebok Floatride Run Fast Pro is the lightest weight racing shoe on the market.
-The Floatride Run Fast Pro is designed to help you perform during any distance.
+The Reebok Floatride Run Fast Pro is the lightest racing shoe on the market, designed to help you perform at any distance.

-The shoe resembles a track spike shoe and is really unique looking.
-The upper single layer mesh is very breathable and fits like a sock.
+The shoe resembles a track spike, and is really unique looking.
+The upper single-layer mesh is very breathable and fits like a sock.
 Printed overlays on the heel and sides of the shoe help keep the fit snug and prevent loosening.

 Floatride is Reebok’s speed technology.
 Using a thin layer of rubber with texture on the outsole provides great traction and cuts weight.
 The Floatride foam placed in the midsole is soft and super reactive.

 The out of the box comfort of the Floatride Run Fast Pro combined with the high energy return make this shoe a great option for shorter races.
 On the flip side, the expensive price tag means you probably won’t want to wear them on your daily run.

 - Highly responsive

 - Attractive colors and design

 The energizing, fast feel of a racing flat combined with the durability of the midsole cushioning makes the Brooks Launch 6 our favorite shoe for marathons.